Kehinde Kamson: Business career

-Kamson started Sweet Sensation - a Quick Service Restaurant business - in 1994 from a tiny guard house in Ilupeju, Lagos after she had spent about 10 years doing the business on a small scale from her young family's garage.
-The business has since grown to become one of the most successful chain of Quick Service Restaurant businesses in Nigeria with over 25 outlets across the country, over 2,000 employees and over 60 array of meals that are served daily.
+Kamson founded the Quick Service Restaurant business Sweet Sensation in 1994, operating initially from a small guard house in Ilupeju, Lagos, after spending about a decade running the business on a smaller scale from her family’s garage.
+The business later expanded into one of Nigeria’s leading Quick Service Restaurant chain, with more than 25 outlets nationwide, over 2,000 employees, and more than 60 meals served daily.